StormPooper/qmk_firmware/keyboards/preonic/keymaps/stormpooper/readme.md

-# Custom keymap for CU80 R1 ISO
+# Custom keymap for Preonic

 Press button on PCB (hard mode) or hold Esc when plugging in to boot into DFU mode.